samuelede/devops-pbl-projects/project2/README.md

+# DevOps PBL with AWS
-Project 2 Report
+# Project 2 Report

-Darey.io - DevOps Project Base Learning Project2 Documentation
+## Darey.io - DevOps Project Based Learning Project 2 Documentation

 JULY 2022

-LEMP STACK IMPLEMENTATION
+## LEMP STACK IMPLEMENTATION

-STEP 0 - Preparing prerequisites
+### STEP 0 - Preparing prerequisites

 What is Lemp in Linux?
 LEMP is an open-source web application stack used to develop web applications.
 The term LEMP is an acronym that represents L for the Linux Operating system, Nginx (pronounced as engine-x, hence the E in the acronym) web server, M for MySQL database, and P for PHP scripting language. (curled from geeksforgeeks.org)